A few tips when buying your next pair of eco-friendly jeans

 In wovens, stretch and recovery comes from spandex or elastane.
 It is measured by how much a garment can be stretched, and then how much it can recover to its original shape.
 Growth is the difference between the two.
 By measuring growth we are able to determine performance on how quickly a fabric will lose its stretchy qualities and bag out.

-When designing textiles there are also lots of other factors to take into account like how quickly the stretch bounces back – does it slowly make its way back like silly putty, or does it spring back like a rubber band, this is called power.
+During denim development, while designing textiles there are also lots of other factors to take into account like how quickly the stretch bounces back – does it slowly make its way back like silly putty, or does it spring back like a rubber band, this is called power.
 Generally, you want your jeans to snap back - those are going to create the best shape.
 Add onto that tear, tensile strength, wear, pilling, colorfastness, and other standard industry tests, and you have a lot of variables we are able to design into to make a “better” product.
 But, for the sake of keeping things simple for this article we are going to only focus on stretch, recovery, and structure.

-These numbers are fundamental in determining if a garment will bag out at the knees and butt after one wear.
+These numbers in denim development are fundamental in determining if a garment will bag out at the knees and butt after one wear.
 I am sure anyone that has bought cheap denim before has experienced putting on a pair of perfectly fitting jeans in the morning, and by the evening the knees are all loose and wrinkly and your butt looks like you are wearing a diaper.
 The only solution is tossing them in the wash and drying them so they snap back to their original shape.
 By designing intelligently, we can prevent this from happening, so you can get more wears out of your pants.

 Pants stretch out because the areas of our knees and behind are where all the movement and stretch happens, as we walk, sit, move, and go about our daily business our pants are stretching and returning back to their original shape, eventually the fabric becomes tired and can’t snap back the way it used to.